 10. Lip Swelling

-If the wheat allergy is found in your baby, breastfeeding is the only alternative left to fulfill his nutrient requirements.
+If your baby is diagnosed with wheat allergy, you can continue to breastfeed your baby to fulfil his nutritional requirements.
 There is minimal chance for breastfed babies to develop a wheat allergy.
 Breastfeeding provides an added advantage of boosting immunity in babies.
-More the baby breastfeeds lesser is the tendency of developing allergies.
+More the baby breastfeeds, the less is the tendency of developing allergies.

 Even if your baby becomes prone to allergy later in life, he will fight it off like a pro all credits to breastfeeding in the initial stages of life.

-Alternatively, you can include potato flour, rice flour, barley, oats, or even soy flour in their diet.
-These ingredients not only taste good but provide the same nutrients that a wheat-oriented diet would offer.
+Alternatively, you can include potato flour, rice flour, barley, oats, or even soy flour in his diet.
+These ingredients not only taste good but provide the same nutrients that a wheat-oriented diet would.